anufrievroman/angry-reviewer/README.md

 Stylistic corrector for academic writing and scientific papers.

 ## Usage
-1. Download the code and change the path to your text document ( .txt, .doc, .tex) at the beginning of the code.
-For example, if code and your text are in the same folder simply write:
+1. Download the corrector.py file and change the path to your text document (you can use any plain text document, e.g. .txt, .tex, .md) at the beginning of this file.
+For example, if the corrector.py and your text are in the same folder simply write:

 ```
 path = "MyText.txt"